 This item is a work-in-progress only.
+Therefore, supervisor feedback will be given on this piece, but no grade will be assigned.

 It will be assessed on the extent to which it:

 - Presents an informal approach to recording and analysing the creative writing processes in progress - Presents an informal approach to recording and considering the context that has engendered or informed the creative writing work in progress - Presents an informal approach to recognising and ensuring a balance between creative writing theory and practice - Presents an informed approach to submitting the draft exeges on time and in an appropriate format (when this final component is due) - Presents qualify referencing using the Harvard (author-date) style